BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 If everything is alright, click finish.

-### Publish Batch of Assignments
+### Publish Assignments
 #### Prepare csv file
 The format of the required csv file has been described in [Design Layout](#Design-Layout).
 [Here](https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/files/15466602/input.csv) is a template csv file I created for demonstration purpose.
-Download it and check its content to get a sense.

-You can also make your own csv file.
+You can download it and check its content to get a sense, or you can also make your own csv file.

-There should be numerous ways to assign an url to experiment materials, through which the data can be accessed from all over the world.
+As for the place to store the data, there should be numerous ways to assign an url to experiment materials, through which the data can be accessed from all over the world.
 In this tutorial, we show how to achieve this using AS3 in [AS3 as Data Storage](#AS3-as-Data-Storage).
+In the following, we assume a valid csv file has already been created.

-#### Publish Assignments
+#### Publish a Batch of Assignments
 After the csv file is prepared, click on `Publish Batch`.

 <img width="500" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/50317095-3e1e-4556-ba50-1757a5f964f5">